I once knew a fairly

 registering the connection.

-The term for this failure of mental word-processing is dyslexia, and it can
+The term for this failure of mental word-processing is dyslexia, and

 occur in mild and severe forms.
 I used to have the job of tutoring a